 The overall goal of our Company is to empower the global community to improve health and wellness by providing access to accurate essential information.
 Our business is made up of two principal segments.
 The first is our "OSUR" business, which consists of the development, manufacture, marketing and sale of oral fluid diagnostic products and specimen collection devices using our proprietary technologies, as well as other diagnostic products including immunoassays and other in vitro diagnostic tests that are used on other specimen types.
 Our diagnostic products include tests for diseases including HIV and Hepatitis C that are performed on a rapid basis at the point of care and tests that are processed in a laboratory.
-These products are sold in the United States and internationally to various clinical laboratories, hospitals, clinics, community-based organizations and other public health organizations, distributors, government agencies, eryosurgical products are sold in both professional and over-the-counter ("OTC") markets in North America, Europe, Central and South America, and Australia.
+These products are sold in the United States and internationally to various clinical laboratories, hospitals, clinics, community-based organizations and other public health organizations, distributors, government agencies, physicians' offices, and commercial and industrial entities.
+We also manufacture and sell medical devices used for the removal of benign skin lesions by cryosurgery or freezing.
+These cryosurgical products are sold in both professional and overthe-counter ("OTC") markets in North America, Europe, Central and South America, and Australia.

 The second segment is our "DNAG" or molecular collection systems business and is operated primarily through our subsidiary, DNA Genotek Inc. ("DNAG"), a company based in Ottawa, Canada.
 In the DNAG business we manufacture and sell kits that are used to collect, stabilize, transport and store samples of genetic material for molecular testing in the consumer genetic, clinical genetic, academic research, pharmacogenomics, personalized medicine, microbiome and animal genetics markets.
 Our Oragene® DNA sample collection kit provides an all-in-one system for the collection, stabilization, transportation and storage of DNA from human saliva.
-We also sell research use only products into the microbiome and tuberculosis markets and we offer our customers a suite of genomics and microbiome struces that range from package customization and study design optimization to extraction, analysis and reporting services.
+We also sell research use only products into the microbiome and tuberculosis markets and we offer our customers a suite of genomics and microbiome services that range from package customization and study design optimization to extraction, analysis and reporting services.
 We serve customers in many countries worldwide, including many leading research universities and hospitals.